-The CO/LP gas detectors are self-contained and DO NOT require any maintenance other than normal cleaning and periodic testing.
-The smoke detector installed in the motor home is a nine-volt, batteryoperated detector.
-The CO/LP gas detector is wired directly to the house batteries.
+The CO/LP gas combination detector is self-contained and DOES NOT require any maintenance other than normal cleaning and periodic testing.
+The smoke detector installed in the motor home is a nine-volt, battery-operated detector.
+The CO/LP gas detector is 12 volt operated.